|

 psionists," the subcomponent injected, "but they are killed when

-discovered, so they keep their abilities
+discovered, so they conceal their abilities."

 21.